 But while individual sensory tastes and experiences can differ hugely from one spritz to another—one woman’s spicy base is another’s floral heart, after all—where you’re from can actually hold a powerful sway over your perfume preferences too.
 The top scent in the UK, for example, is a very different blend from its U.S. counterpart, and the same goes for scents reigning supreme in Australia, Italy, and the United Arab Emirates (bar one exception—Chanel’s iconic Coco Mademoiselle, of course).

 Brits can be a fickle bunch, and that's certainly true when it comes to fragrance.
-While sweet and citrusy florals like Chanel Coco Mademoiselle ($82) have long ranked at the top, it seems tastes are now shifting towards headier unisex fragrances.
-A 2017 poll revealed that 55% of British women preferred wearing woodsier, spicier scents (think Tom Ford Black Orchid, $92), while market research from EuroMonitor International backed that up, noting double-digit growth in sales figures for genderless scents that same year.
-In fact, reports show the unisex fragrance boom has been climbing as far back as 2009.
+While sweet and citrusy florals like Chanel Coco Mademoiselle ($90) have long ranked at the top, it seems tastes are now shifting towards headier unisex fragrances (think Tom Ford Black Orchid, ($95).
+In fact, reports show the unisex fragrance boom has been climbing since 2010.
 So on that note, let us introduce you to our favorite cologne from Jo Malone…

-Soft, pretty fragrances such as Chanel Chance, Coco Mademoiselle and Viktor & Rolf Flowerbomb ($85) are on top, according to Sephora sales (white florals and patchouli are common notes among all three), but EuroMonitor International has seen a spike in more powerful “statement” scents from niche brands, with the idea being that wearers can add these to their fragrance wardrobe and spritz when the mood strikes.
-Think woody Byredo Mojave Ghost and the lightly spiced Le Labo Santal 33 ($192).
+Soft, pretty fragrances such as Chanel Chance, Coco Mademoiselle and Viktor & Rolf Flowerbomb ($118) are on top, according to Sephora (white florals and patchouli are common notes among all three).
+But we also love the more powerful “statement” scents from niche brands, with the idea being that wearers can add these to their fragrance wardrobe and spritz when the mood strikes.
+Think woody Byredo Mojave Ghost and the lightly spiced Le Labo Santal 33 ($198).

 High-end is the name of the game here.
-As EuroMonitor International reports, there’s shrinking interest in mass scents down under, with luxury fragrances reigning supreme.
-Easygoing classics like Chanel Coco Mademoiselle (we told you there was a pattern here) and Calvin Klein Euphoria ($39) have traditionally crowned the top-ranking lists, but just as in the States, Aussies are increasingly searching for more individual signature scents.
-Enter a slew of warm, woodsy and deliciously spiced blends from Byredo Gypsy Water ($190) to Frederic Malle Portrait of a Lady.
+Easygoing classics like Chanel Coco Mademoiselle (we told you there was a pattern here) and Calvin Klein Euphoria ($37) have traditionally crowned the top-ranking lists, but just as in the States, Aussies are increasingly searching for more individual signature scents.
+Enter a slew of warm, woodsy and deliciously spiced blends from Byredo Gypsy Water ($196) to Frederic Malle Portrait of a Lady.

 “Italian women particularly appreciate fragrances with floral notes and niche and artistic fragrances made with high-quality ingredients,” reports EuroMonitor International.
-No surprise then that Chanel, Christian Dior and Dolce & Gabbana continue to dominate the leaderboard.
-But in a trend that appears to be sweeping the globe, Italians too are reaching for more unisex fragrances.
-According to the stats, that’s currently in the form of Calvin Klein’s good old CKOne, Calvin Klein CK2 ($15), and Eau d’Hermés.
+No surprise then that Chanel, Christian Dior and Dolce & Gabbana likely continue to dominate the leaderboard.
+But in a trend that appears to be sweeping the globe, Italians too are likely reaching for more unisex fragrances in the form of Calvin Klein’s good old CKOne, Calvin Klein CK2, and Eau d’Hermés.

 As Scent Bar's co-founder Franco Wright says, in Japanese culture, it’s actually considered somewhat offensive to wear overly strong aromas, meaning light, fresh and citrusy scents have long been the preference.
-That said, EuroMonitor International has reported a growing interest in iconic global perfumes such as—yep, you guessed it—Chanel Coco Mademoiselle, Chance and No. 5.
-These mainstream infusions are, ironically, still fairly niche among Japanese women, however, with soft, fruity scents such as Parfums de Nicolaï’s Fig Tea remaining the staple.
+That said, there may be a growing interest in iconic global perfumes such as—yep, you guessed it—Chanel Coco Mademoiselle, Chance and No. 5.
+These mainstream infusions are likely still fairly niche among Japanese women, however, with soft, fruity scents such as Parfums de Nicolaï’s Fig Tea remaining the staple.

 United Arab Emirates